rodinhart/metalui/readme.md

 <sup>10</sup> not the more useful value equality

-<sup>11</sup> a prototype for a significant portion of a complex, stateful application
+<sup>11</sup> a prototype for a significant portion of a complex, stateful application, not a toy example